IhorLeonov/project-Bra1n_Gain/README.md

 # project-Bra1n_Gain

-This is a React application for time management, featuring a calendar, task management, statistics, user registration, feedback submission, and profile data management.
+This is React application for time management, featuring a calendar, task management, statistics, user registration, feedback submission, and profile data management.

 ## Features